utkwdn/utksds-framework/README.md

-# design-system-build-files
+# University of Tennessee, Knoxville Design System Framework

-The Official UT Digital Design System was made to help UT web developers build interfaces that match UT's visual identity and make consistent the user interface of a variety of digital products.
+The Official UT Digital Design System Framework was made to help UT web developers build interfaces that match UT's visual identity and make consistent the user interface of a variety of digital products.

 Requirements: